Meeting in Clouds, thinking ∞G might reach you

 But I think one of the most interesting things Bert would want to learn about was PrEP.
 The idea of, not just HIV medication being available for HIV-positive people, but the way in which it’s saving the lives, and also complicating the lives in some ways, of HIV-negative men.

 I think I’d want to tell him about my turning my back, in some ways, on the movement we were both part of.
-My sense that my work with other black gay men in the U.S. had ended, and that it ended with a sense of frustration and failure.
+My sense that my work with other Black Gay men in the U.S. had ended, and that it ended with a sense of frustration and failure.
 And that I’m excited that I found spaces where the work has been reinvigorated.
 I mean it’s had some of the same challenges, but it’s had different kinds of successes that I would want him to experience.

 I would want to tell him a story.
 John was doing this thing of sending different people his ashes to take different places.
 So when I went home to Trinidad in, I want to say 2002, but I’m not sure if the date is right.
 John gave me this cologne bottle — I’m not sure the story of the cologne bottle — with Bert’s ashes in it.
 I took them in to the sea at Maracas Beach which is the, not too great, but best beach [on the] North coast of Trinidad.
 So I went into the water with Bert’s ashes and my brand new glasses on from the Korean optical store in Midtown [Manhattan], where I got them for this fabulous price.
 They were rimless and a wave came and they disappeared.
 I always wondered if he had something to do with it. (laughter)

-Bert would’ve wanted to see Children of God and Play the Devil, two films by queer Bahamaian filmmakers that have gotten a lot of attention.
+Bert [given his Bahamian roots] would’ve wanted to see Children of God and Play the Devil, two films by queer Bahamaian filmmakers that have gotten a lot of attention.
 They’re deeply problematic, both of them, but they’re also groundbreaking in different ways.
 Talking about them would have been interesting.
 Some fascinating things that are happening with the Bahamas.
 The referendum that got politicized, again around cultural wars, when it was supposed to be about Bahamian women being able to pass on nationality to their children.

 Yeah, I think those are some of the things.
 But again, what I struggle with, more than anything else, is this idea of forgetting, this idea of less than firm hold on this swath of my life where so much happened, and some of the memory is quite dim.